CoderMANE321/Tools/README.md

+!best to work from Linux in my opnion due to more control and options over operating system

 check your added exploits or custom malware at Nodistribute before running to bypass program checks

 creating a pensuite to run basic test for attack creation